-SHOWDOWN: The final act of determining the winner of the pot after all betting has been completed.
+SHOWDOWN: The showing of cards to determine the pot-winner after all the betting is over.

 SHUFFLE: The act of mixing the cards before a hand.

 SMALL BLIND: In a game with multiple blind bets, the smallest blind.

 SPLIT POT: A pot that is divided among players, either because of a tie for the best hand or by agreement prior to the showdown.